ccatobs/MODBUS/README.md

   trailing bytes.
 Hence, a leading or trailing byte being updated, will result in "0x00" (empty) of the respective other.
 * Endianness of byteorder.
+* No locking mechanism applied for parallel reading and writing yet.

 ## MODBUS REST API

+*this section is unter construction until we got a strategy how we will invoke the writer*

 Run the Rest API with the previously described MODBUS READER and WRITER: mb_client_reader.py, mb_client_writer.py need to reside in same directory, the same